ucsd-cse131-s18/ucsd-cse131-s18.github.io/written1/index.md

 You must turn in a PDF for your submission on Gradescope to the `written1` assignment.
 You should have question 1 on the first page, question 2 on the section page, and question 3 on the subsequent pages.
-You must hand in by 11:59pm on Sunday, May 14, and no extension days are allowed.
+You must hand in by 11:59pm on Monday, May 14, and no extension days are allowed.